 The trench coat is truly a French-girl staple!
 And in my opinion, this French fashion cliché is accurate as most French women have this type of coat in their closet.
 It’s the perfect coat for the unpredictable Parisian weather.
 And it’s the perfect coat for the transitional autumn period between light jackets to heavy-duty coats.
 A high-quality trench coat will keep you warm all seasons and will add chic to any of your outfits.
 Opt for a beige, navy blue, or light grey color and this season the longer the more fashionable.

 9. The Floral Wrap Dress

 Floral wrap dresses have been very popular on Pinterest lately and are usually associated with French girl-style.
 If it’s true that French women wear this style of dresses during spring/summer, I don’t think they wear them on a daily basis.
 Indeed, French women usually wear those dresses in summer on holidays or on weekends.
 However, as a French woman myself, I would never wear those floral wrap dresses at work or for business meetings.
 As adorable as they look, those dresses can make you look either dowdy or gamine.
-See my favorite dresses to wear in summer.

 10. The Chanel Bag

 If all French women own a classic black leather handbag, they certainly cannot all afford the famous Chanel bag.
 This bag is probably the dream bag of most Parisians as it can make any outfit very chic and elegant.
 If you can afford it, I really recommend investing in a Chanel bag that is classic, timeless, and versatile.
 Also, there are cheaper options out there: most common handbags seeing in the streets of Paris are from Polène, Sezane, Lancel, Longchamp, or Gerard Darel.